 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

 - Overall, we rate Polygon Left-Center biased based on story selection that slightly favors the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 2012, Polygon is a website that publishes video game news, pop culture, and reviews from a fan’s perspective.
 The website does not have an about page; however, they provide a Masthead of staff, indicating that Christopher Plante is the editor-in-chief.

 Polygon is based in the United States.
 Read our profile on the USA government’s influence on media.